You can easily replicate content combinations you use frequently — essentially creating your own template.

 Let's say you want to add a new checkbox to a list with one click.
 You can create a Template Button and define it to create a single checkbox when pressed.

-at the top of a list of items, your templated content will appear below the button.
-Conversely, placing your Template Button
+Template Button at the top of a list of items, your templated content will appear below the button.
+Conversely, placing your Template Button at the bottom of a list of items tells the button to generate content above it.Journal

-Here's an example of someone creating a Template Button
+Here's an example of someone creating a Template Button for nested journal entries:

 - Notice how the content on the nested page also gets replicated?
 Any page you drag into a

-configuration form will be duplicated with all of its content intact.
+Template Buttonconfiguration form will be duplicated with all of its content intact.

 Edit template button content

-You can change the content that gets replicated when you press a template button
+You can change the content that gets replicated when you press a template button any time.

 - Hover over the button and click the gear icon that appears to the right.
 The configuration form will reappear, and you can make the changes you want.